 Furthermore, students are able to crank up the pressure by timing these sessions.
 All of these tools are great for ensuring students are prepared for the actual exam.

 Our overall thoughts on the question bank are that it provides an outstanding method of practice.
 Each question is accompanied by an explanation.
 Although explanations aren’t as strong as other GMAT study courses, they get the point across.

 GMAT Navigator is a really cool feature that lets you find specific questions in the official GMAT guide.
 Students who plan on using the GMAT Official Guide will save a lot of time with this feature.

 Instructors speak in front of a digital whiteboard that Kaplan uses to ensure information is up-to-date.
-These videos do a decent of breaking down difficult concepts so students are able to understand their complexities.
+These videos do a decent job of breaking down difficult concepts so students are able to understand complex concepts.

-Furthermore, students also gain access to over 35 fully interactive videos.
+Students will have access to more than 35 fully interactive videos.

 When students take the GMAT practice exams through Kaplan, the system generates a detailed score report.
 This report is far more advanced than just a score.
 It provides a detailed look at performance that’s categorized by the different types of questions.

 Kaplan’s score reports provide a breakdown of the types of questions that the student answered incorrectly along with a detailed explanation.